langware-labs/Welcome/onboarding.md

 # Choose you dev Folder

-***NOTE: This requirnent is mandatory.
-Please change the placeholder with your actual development folder path.***
+***NOTE: This requirement is mandatory.
+Please replace the placeholder with your actual development folder path.***

 - for example: replace <your_dev_folder_full_path> to /Users/username/development
 - where `username` is your actual username.